 The consolidated and combined financial statements of KKR & Co.
-L.P. and subsidiaries incorporated in this prospectus by reference from the Annual Report on Form 10-K for the year ended December 31, 2011 of KKR & Co.
-L.P. and subsidiaries, and the effectiveness of the internal control over financial reporting of KKR & Co.
-L.P. and subsidiaries have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report which is also incorporated herein by reference.
-Such financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+L.P. incorporated in this prospectus by reference from KKR & Co.
+L.P.'s Annual Report on Form 10-K for the year ended December 31, 2010 have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report (which report expresses an unqualified opinion and includes an explanatory paragraph relating to investments without a readily determinable fair market value), which is incorporated herein by reference.
+Such consolidated and combined financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.